wisskirchenj/CodeSharingPlatform/README.md

 19.04.22 Stage 3 completed, routing extended, thymeleaf with collections, more endpoints

 22.04.22 Stage 4 completed, highlight.js added for html rendering and H2 database store implemented, with a Spring PagingAndSortingRepository

+22.04.22 Final Stage 5 completed, store snippets by uuid.
+Secret snippets added with restriction on views and/or time in seconds.
+Conditional thymeleaf rendering.